MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/getting-started/setting-up/setup-new-project.md

 ## Setting up a new Unity project with MRTK3

-### 1. Create a new Unity project
+### Create a new Unity project

 Create a new Unity project with Unity 2021.3.21f1 or newer.
 Close the Unity project before proceeding to the next step.

-### 2. Import required dependencies and MRTK3 packages with Mixed Reality Feature Tool
+### Import required dependencies and MRTK3 packages with Mixed Reality Feature Tool

 There are a handful of packages that MRTK3 uses that aren't part of this toolkit.
-To obtain these packages, use the [`Mixed Reality Feature Tool`](https://learn.microsoft.com/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool) and select the latest versions of the following in the **Discover Features** step.
+To obtain these packages, use the [Mixed Reality Feature Tool](https://learn.microsoft.com/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool) and select the latest versions of the following in the **Discover Features** step.

+To run on **HoloLens 2** or to visualize controller models on a **Quest device**, an additional package is required:

 - **Platform Support → Mixed Reality OpenXR Plugin**

+To spatialize audio in your scene, an additional package is required:

 - **Spatial Audio → Microsoft Spatializer** (Optional)

-For MRTK3 packages, we highly recommend the following two packages to help you get started quickly:
+For MRTK3 packages, we recommend the following two packages to help you get started quickly:

 - **MRTK3 → MRTK Input** (Required for this setup)
 - **MRTK3 → MRTK UX Components**

 These two packages, along with their dependencies (automatically added by the Feature Tool), will enable you to explore most of our UX offerings and create projects ready to be deployed to various XR devices.
 You can always come back to the Feature Tool and add more packages to your project later.

 Be sure to select the `org.mixedrealitytoolkit.*` packages, and not the deprecated packages.
-The `com.microsoft.mrtk.*` packages have been deprecated, and are no longer supported.
+The `com.microsoft.mrtk.*` packages have been deprecated and are no longer supported.

 ![Selecting the default MRTK3 packages in Microsoft's Mixed Reality Feature Tool](../../images/mrtk3-featuretool-setup-packages.png)

 > [!NOTE]
 > For more information on MRTK3 packages, see the [package overview page](../../packages/packages-overview.md).

-When you're finished selecting packages, click **Get features**, and then follow the instructions in the Mixed Reality Feature Tool to import the selected packages into your Unity project.
+When you're finished selecting packages, click **Get Features**, and then follow the instructions in the Mixed Reality Feature Tool to import the selected packages into your Unity project.

-### 3. Open the Unity project
+### Open the Unity project

 Open the Unity project and wait for Unity to finish importing the newly added packages.
 There may be two pop-up messages in this process: